otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 ### Algorithms and Techniques
 As we detected above, may not be ready for use and data cleansing is in place.
 There are lots of incomplete samples.
 Some information can be gathered or corrected manually.
 For example, I am going to add missing years of release.
 Some rows with missing scores will be removed.
 In the data preprocessing stage, we are also going to deal with outliers.
 Finally, before building a model we should consider to scaling the data and possible also to transform some features in order to get more normal distributions.

 After these steps, we can decide which algorithm we should use.
 According to the (http://scikit-learn.org/stable/tutorial/machine_learning_map)[Scikit-Learn Algorithm Cheat-Sheet], for regressors with less than 100.000 samples we could e.g. use Lasso and Elastic Net, but we cannot be sure that only few features should be important.
 Alternatively, we should use Ridge Regression and Support Vector Machines with different kernels or even ensemble methods.

-Although they are not listed in the cheat-sheet, we could also try a Decision Tree Regressor or Neural Networks.
-Of course, before deciding for an algorithm, we could do some quick tests.
+TODO: discuss and justify each method

+TODO: precise!!!
-In order to get a more robust result, we are going to apply k-fold cross-validation: We are going to randomly split our dataset into a training set and a test set several times and compare the performance on both sets.
+In order to get a more robust result, we are going to apply k-fold cross validation: We are going to randomly split our dataset into a training set and a test set several times and compare the performance on both sets.
 This way we will be able to detect overfitting and underfitting and decide what we can do to improve the results.

-TODO: discuss and justify each method

 ### Benchmark
 There are some people at Kaggle who seem to be experimenting with the dataset, too.
 For example, [Jonathan Bouchet built a polynomial regression model in R and reports an R² score of 0.098404](https://www.kaggle.com/jonathanbouchet/d/rush4ratio/video-game-sales-with-ratings/vg-sales-score-prediction/notebook).
 Since Bouchet barely preprocessed the data and did not try other algorithms, I am quite optimistic that I can come up with a better result.